ctu-tls/power_outage_length_analysis/README.md

 [TODO: briefly mention how missing values were handled in key columns (e.g., OUTAGE.DURATION, CUSTOMERS.AFFECTED, CAUSE.CATEGORY).]

+### Distribution of cause categories
+This bar chart shows the frequency of each type of outage, with severe weather being the most frequent, followed by human-caused outages such as intentional attacks.
+Because weather-related events account for a large share of all outages, it is natural to compare the durations of natural and human-caused outages in later sections.
+<iframe src="assets/distribution_cause_category.html" width="100%" height="520" style="border:none;"></iframe>

 ### Univariate Analysis (one-variable)
 We first looked at the distribution of outage duration to understand typical outage lengths and whether there are heavy tails/outliers.